 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter" or "part of growing up".
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.
+Even when there are no specific reports/allegations of child-on-child abuse, we recognise that this form of abuse may still be taking place and will assume that it is.